Merchant Cash Advance (MCA): Everything You Need To Know

 Similar to the SME working capital loan, applicants are required to fully repay the fixed assets loan.
 Risk share undertaken by Enterprise Singapore is 50%, but young enterprises or those operating in challenged markets may receive 70% risk share.

-The venture debt loan can be used by fast-growing enterprises to support business growth.
+The venture debt loan can be used by fast-growing enterprises to support and fund business growth.
 It’s most suited for startup companies that lack the requisite assets to be pledged as collateral under conventional bank lending.
 Warrants are used instead to compensate for the higher levels of default risks.

 Enterprises that apply for the venture debt loan under the EFS will have to repay 100% of the loan amount.
 Risk share generally stands at 50%, but young enterprises may receive 70% risk share from Enterprise Singapore.